UXVirtual/flux-kontext-dev-app/README.md

 # Flux Kontext DEV Diffusers

 This project containerizes `Flux.1-Kontext-dev` to run on a CUDA compatible host powered by an NVIDIA RTX 4090 series GPU.
-It provides an API to allow an input image from disk to be transformed via a prompt and will return a coherant, modified output image.
+It provides an [OpenAI compatible /images/edits API endpoint](https://platform.openai.com/docs/api-reference/images/createEdit) that takes an input image and prompt and will transform the image, returning a url to a coherant, modified output image.
+Currently this only supports a single image as an input.

 This is intended for offline local usage and should not be deployed into a production or internet-facing environment!